 Gallstones or cholelithiasis are responsible for one of the most prevalent digestive disorders in the United States.
-They are considered a disease of developed populations but are found around the world.
+They are considered a disease of developed populations but are present around the world.
 It is both the result of a chronic disease process and the cause of subsequent acute disorders of the pancreatic, biliary, hepatic and gastrointestinal tract.
 Over 6.3 million females and 14.2 million males in the United States between the ages of 20 and 74 have gallstones.
-Most patients with gallstones are asymptomatic but 10% of patients will develop symptoms with in five years, and 20% of patients will develop symptoms with in 20 years of diagnosing gallstones.
+Most patients with gallstones are asymptomatic but 10% of patients will develop symptoms within 5 years, and 20% of patients will develop symptoms within 20 years of diagnosing gallstones.
 Gallstone prevalence also increases with age.
 Over one-quarter of females older than the age of 60 will have gallstones.
 Gallstones have various compositions and etiologies.

-Gallstones are usually formed from bile that is in stasis.
-When bile is not fully emptied from the gallbladder, it can precipitate as sludge and subsequently turn into stones.
-Biliary obstruction may also lead to gallstones including bile duct strictures and cancers, such as pancreatic cancer.
-The most common cause of cholelithiasis is from the precipitation of cholesterol that subsequently forms into cholesterol stones.
-The second form of gallstones is pigmented gallstones which are the result of increased red blood cell destruction in the intravascular system causing increased concentrations of bilirubin which subsequently get stored in the bile.
-These stones are typically black.
+Gallstones usually form from sluggishly emptying of bile from the gallbladder.
+When bile is not fully drained from the gallbladder, it can precipitate as sludge which in turn can develop into gallstones.
+Biliary obstruction from various causes such as strictures in the bile duct or neoplasms may also lead to gallstones.
+The most common cause of cholelithiasis is the precipitation of cholesterol from cholesterol-rich bile.
+The second most common form of gallstones is pigmented gallstones.
+These form from the breakdown of red blood cells and are black in color.
 The third type of gallstones is mixed pigmented stones which are a combination of calcium substrates such as calcium carbonate or calcium phosphate, cholesterol and bile.
-The fourth type is made up primarily of calcium and usually found in patients with hypercalcemia.
-Concurrent findings include kidney stones.
+The fourth type of stones is calcium stones.
+These may be due to the precipitation of serum calcium in patients with hypercalcemia.
+Often these patients will have concurrent kidney stones.

 Gallstones occur when substances in the bile reach their limits of solubility.
 As bile becomes concentrated in the gallbladder, it becomes supersaturated with these substances, which in time precipitate into small crystals.
 These crystals, in turn, become stuck in the gallbladder mucus, resulting in gallbladder sludge.
 Over time, these crystals grow and form large stones.
 Complications caused by gallstones are a direct consequence of occlusion of the hepatic and biliary tree by sludge and stones.